mb4828/am4-ui-enhancement-script/README.md

 I may add more in the future &mdash; I don't want it to be too annoying.

 ### 🚫 Hide Game Ads
-Removes annoying advertisements for other games from the interface.
+Removes advertisements for other games from the interface.
+As a paying player, I'd prefer not to be advertised to.

 ## Support
 Bugs or feature requests can be raised through [GitHub](https://github.com/mb4828/am4-ui-enhancement-script/issues).
 I sadly don't have time to respond to issues raised elsewhere (Reddit, Discord, etc).